Education in Luxembourg: Current system

 In 1970, the cours supérieurs were integrated into the new "Centre universitaire de Luxembourg".

 The Werner-Flesch government (1980–1984) introduced a move that harmonised public and private secondary schools: the law of 31 May 1982 provided for state subsidies for private schools, in return for allowing the state to supervise their curricula and their teachers' qualifications.

 The initial idea of creating a Luxembourgish university was raised in a debate in the Chamber in 1993.
 In 2000, the government introduced a white paper on the matter.
 The law creating a University of Luxembourg was approved by the Chamber on 17 July 2003.

 The Juncker-Polfer government also introduced further changes in secondary education.
 Tests conducted for the Programme for International Student Assessment (PISA) ranked Luxembourgish students 30th out of 32 countries.
 The government therefore launched a "back to basics" programme.
 The conservative-socialist government from 2004 to 2009 also set up several new schools outside of the mainstream system, with innovative teaching methods: the "Neie Lycée" (now "Lycée Ermesinde"), "Eis Schoul", the "École de la 2e chance," and the Deutsch-Luxemburgisches Schengen-Lyzeum Perl.

+The Centre national d'Information pour Jeunes (CIJ), the national youth information centre, is funded by the Ministry of Education and Youth.